aws-deepracer-community/deepracer-core/README.md

 - Sagemaker - Run `cd rl_coach` and then `ipython rl_deepracer_coach_robomaker.py`

 ### Starting robomaker
-You can run the docker image `docker run --name dr
+You can run the docker image `docker run --env-file robomaker.env --name dr deepracer_robomaker:1.0`

 You need to start Robomaker first as the python script will not do it.
 Then the script will run sagemaker, and hence the needed docker images.